fritids/wp-birthday-users/readme.txt

 4. That's it.
 5. Go to your profil and fill in your birthday.
 Save it.
 6. This will create a birthday.ics-file in your upload-directory of wordpress.

+If you upgrade:
+Run rebuild-script found on the birthdays overview page.

 == Frequently Asked Questions ==